 So, I drilled into each piece and added a dowel to secure, then had myself some chunky funky pumpkins!

 Aren’t these repurposed pumpkins fun, and wouldn’t they look sweet on a front porch or mantle?

 The second set of pumpkins involved bit of sewing, but first I had to create a base using some scrap barn wood (much like we did for our bowling ball pumpkin).
 Using my drill with a spade bit, I made a hole to stick a railroad tie spike in.

 I think these are DA BOMB!
 I seriously had to hold myself back from making dozens of these.
 Why not, right?
 I have a 5 gallon bucket of spikes and bolts just begging for a purpose. perfect.

 I don’t think I could choose my favorite, but I’m excited I could put all the baby crib springs from my chalkboard easels to use in a funky fun way.

 The white is a canvas material in resemblance of my favorite color pumpkin.
-The red ticking is perfect for the season, and the blue/gray linen is reminiscent of those awesome blue pumpkins that I aim to grow one day.
+The red ticking is perfect for the season, don’t you think?
+The blue/gray linen is reminiscent of those awesome blue pumpkins that I aim to grow one day.

 I had fun with these and challenge you to dig into your stash and create some festive fall decor too!
 If you’re not in the DIY mood, and would love to have one of these two different styles of pumpkins for your own, you can find them in my shop.